ahmedosm/saga-axon-server-spring-boot/README.md

 ## Recommended and Desirable Enhancements for Transitioning from Task to Microservices Standard

-1.Incorporating a Security Layer with OAuth2 and Encryption.
+1. Incorporating a Security Layer with OAuth2 and Encryption.

-2.Implementing Service Discovery and Circuit Breakers.
+2. Implementing Service Discovery and Circuit Breakers.

-3.Adopting an API Gateway.
+3. Adopting an API Gateway.

-4.Embracing Service Mesh Architecture.
+4. Embracing Service Mesh Architecture.

-5.Utilizing Logging Stack, Kibana, and Elasticsearch for efficient search capabilities.
+5. Utilizing Logging Stack, Kibana, and Elasticsearch for efficient search capabilities.

-6.Ensuring Comprehensive Test Case Coverage and Implementing Code Quality Gates in the Pipeline.
+6. Ensuring Comprehensive Test Case Coverage and Implementing Code Quality Gates in the Pipeline.

 These enhancements are suggested for transitioning from a task-oriented approach to a microservices standard, emphasizing security, resilience, scalability, and overall system robustness.